Eagles-Bucs takeaways: Saquon Barkley and the identity search beckon the question: What’s the offense’s ceiling?

 In a locker room debrief after a listless performance brought on by a sluggish start, several Eagles players conceded the offense has yet to find its identity through four weeks.

 It’s not uncommon for teams to discuss “identity” when things aren’t going well, making it somewhat of a nebulous term.
-What’s apparent is that the Eagles are lacking a foundational element to lean on offensively when things aren’t going well, which helps explain the fact that they’re the only team in the NFL to go scoreless in the first quarter of each of its first four games of the season.
+What’s apparent is that the Eagles are lacking a foundational element to lean on offensively when things aren’t going well, which helps explain the fact that they’re the only team in the NFL to go scoreless in the first quarter of each of its first four games this season.

 Part of that may very well be the absence of A.J.
 Brown, who has missed the last three games with a hamstring injury.
 Brown can certainly serve as the “easy button” in the passing game because of the consistent separation he creates on in-breaking routes and the ability he has after the catch to create out of structure.